Trade directory · Frederick metro · Maryland

 Licensing Requirements

-Maryland requires Home Improvement Contractor License for projects over $500.
-Must pass written exam, provide financial statement, and maintain $50,000 surety bond.
-Tree care requires Maryland Licensed Tree Expert certification through written and practical exams.
-Commercial pesticide applicator license required for chemical treatments.
-Licenses renew every 2 years.
+Maryland requires a Home Improvement Contractor License for projects over $500.
+Must pass written examination covering business law, construction practices, and consumer protection.
+License renewal required every 2 years with continuing education.
+Tree care requires Maryland Licensed Tree Expert certification through DNR with separate exam and insurance requirements.

 §2